If you are coming to spectate…

 The roads that form the special stages of the rally are closed by a road closure order for a five hour window.
 This means that it is an offence to be on the road between the road closure start and finish times.

-In the hour before the competitors are live on the stage various safety cars, including the Spectator Safety Vehicle and the MSA Safety Delegate will come through the stage to check it’s readiness.
-Be aware that if you, or others, are in an unsafe position or continuing to ignore the marshals instructions, the MSA Safety Delegate has the authority to delay the stage or in extreme situations cancel it.
+In the hour before the competitors are live on the stage various safety cars, including the Spectator Safety Vehicle and the Motorsport UK Safety Delegate will come through the stage to check it’s readiness.
+Be aware that if you, or others, are in an unsafe position or continuing to ignore the marshals instructions, the Motorsport UK Safety Delegate has the authority to delay the stage or in extreme situations cancel it.
 Nobody want this so please co-operate with marshals and officials.

 At the end of the stage various official vehicles including the doctor and rescue crews follow behind the last competitor.
 This is to ensure they have free access to any incident that may occur at the end of the field.
 This is not a signal that the road is open.
 Another vehicle marked “ROAD OPEN” will follow which then signals that you can use the road again.
 In 2012 the last stage couldn’t be restarted after an incident because a spectator drove on the stage during the gap.
 A year later three stages were lost for the same reason.